mehulagg/gitlab/doc/user/project/clusters/protect/container_network_security/index.md

 ## Overview

-It can be used to enforce L3, L4, and L7 policies and can prevent an attacker with control over one pod from spreading laterally to access other pods in the same cluster.
+Container Network Security can be used to enforce L3, L4, and L7 policies and can prevent an attacker with control over one pod from spreading laterally to access other pods in the same cluster.
+Both Ingress and Egress rules are supported.

 By default, Cilium is deployed in Detection-only mode and only logs attack attempts.
 GitLab provides a set of out-of-the-box policies as examples and to help users get started.
 As these policies usually need to be customized to match application-specific needs, these out-of-the-box policies come disabled by default.